 Limestone is more commonly applied than dolomite in New Zealand.
 Limestone occurs and is extracted widely in New Zealand whereas dolomite is only available from a smaller, localised source.
-Activity data sourced from the Stats NZ Agricultural Production census show that limestone application has declined since 2002, while dolomite use peaked in 2010 and has fallen since then.
+Activity data sourced from the Stats NZ Agricultural Production Census show that limestone application has declined since 2002, while dolomite use peaked in 2010 and has fallen since then.
 The quantity of lime applied as limestone and dolomite varies each year and is influenced by a number of factors, including farm profitability (see figures 5.8.1 and 5.8.2).
-A correction factor is applied to the gross weight (tonnes) of lime by multiplying it by 0.82.
-This correction factor specified using research from Thomson et al. (2021) and accounts for impurities in the agricultural lime applied, as well the moisture content, so that emissions are based on the dry weight of CaCO3 actually applied (see section 5.8.6).
+A correction factor of 0.82 is applied to the gross weight (tonnes) of lime use reported by Stats NZ.
+This correction factor is specified using research from Thomson et al. (2021) and accounts for impurities in the agricultural lime applied, as well the moisture content, so that emissions are based on the dry weight of calcium carbonate actually applied (see section 5.8.6).

-Figure 5.8.1 Limestone usage on agricultural land in New Zealand from 1990 to 2020
+Figure 5.8.1 Limestone usage on agricultural land in New Zealand from 1990 to 2021

-Figure 5.8.2 Dolomite usage on agricultural land in New Zealand from 1990 to 2020
+Figure 5.8.2 Dolomite usage on agricultural land in New Zealand from 1990 to 2021

 Using the IPCC (2006) Tier 1 methodology, default emission factors are used, which are based on the chemical formulae of lime and assume all carbon in lime is emitted as CO_2 into the atmosphere.
-However, the 2006 IPCC Guidelines state that the maximum available carbon is not necessarily lost and that the emissions could be up to 50 per cent lower than estimated.
+However, the 2006 IPCC Guidelines state that the maximum available carbon is not necessarily lost and that the emissions could be up to 50 per cent lower than estimated (IPCC, 2006).

-The Agricultural Production census and survey data used in the inventory have gaps in the time series: no data are available for 1991 or between 1997 and 2001.
+The Agricultural Production Census and Survey data used in the inventory have gaps in the time series: no data are available for 1991 or between 1997 and 2001.
 In the absence of other supporting data, linear interpolation has been used to estimate the data for these years.